Treating Depression alongside Addiction

 A therapy type that tends to result in positive outcomes for both depression and substance abuse is Cognitive Behavioral Therapy (CBT), in which the person learns to recognize patterns of depression and manage them.
-According to a study in Addiction, this type of therapy has also improved treatment outcomes for co-occurring depression and substance abuse.
+According to a study in Biological Psychiatry, this type of therapy has also improved treatment outcomes for co-occurring depression and substance abuse.
 With practice, a person in CBT can learn to recognize depressive feelings, manage them, and as a result, change the behavioral response to these symptoms without using drugs or alcohol.

 Similarly, recent studies have shown that mindfulness therapy – creating a higher level of attention to and acceptance of the person’s current behaviors, conditions, and situation – can help reduce substance abuse behaviors in people who are struggling with co-occurring depression.
 Studies such as this one, also featured in Addiction, demonstrate that improving awareness can help a person recognize and manage both depressive and addictive behaviors.